PestaKit/microservice-discussions/README.md

 ### *Create comment or discussion* </br>
 Only authetificated users can create a comment or/and discussion, if the user is not authentificated he will receive an error message saying that he cannot create a discussion/comment ( no redirection to authentification page).
 Only one discussion is allow by article, if a user tries to create a nes discussion for an article which has already a discusion, user will receive an error message.
+When a user creates a discussion, he must put ID of the article to which this discussion will be related.
+If this ID is a negatif value or missed (null value), user will recieve bad request error.
+It's impossible at this stage to verify if this Id Article exists, so the re is no verification for this, we must to have access to article database in this case.

 ### *Delete* </br>
 Only authetificated users can delete a comment or/and discussion, if the user is not authentificated he will receive an error message saying that he cannot delete a discussion/comment ( no redirection to authentification page).